Published: May 15, 2021 | Updated: June 15, 2021 | Posted by: Moneymax | Government Services

-After you submit your online membership application, they will validate your info against their records.
+After you submit your online membership application, the SSS will validate your info against its records.
 If they match, you’ll receive an email from email@example.com after half an hour.
 The message contains an activation link and your user ID.

-If the email address you provided is not Yahoo Mail (e.g., Gmail, Hotmail, etc.), check your Spam folder if you can’t find the SSS email in your main inbox.
+Can’t find the SSS email in your main inbox?
+If the email address you provided is not Yahoo Mail (e.g., Gmail, Hotmail, etc.), check your Spam folder for a message from the SSS.

-Done with all steps?
-Here’s how to activate your online registration:
+Done with all the SSS online registration steps?
+Now you have to activate your SSS online account.

-Once you receive the email from SSS, click on the activation link.
-You need to activate your SSS account immediately up to five days.
-Or else, the activation link will expire and you will have to register again.
+Once you receive the email from the SSS, click on the activation link.
+You need to activate your SSS account immediately or for up to five days.
+Or else, the activation link will expire and you’ll have to register again.

 Clicking on the link will direct you to a page where you’ll be required to create a password and re-type to confirm it.
 Be sure your password meets these requirements:

 When you’re done, click the Submit button.
-If the two passwords match, you will be directed immediately to the login page.
+If the two passwords match, you’ll be taken immediately to the login page.

 Back to the main article: 10 Helpful SSS Benefits You Might Not Know Of

-Forgot your My.SSS password?
+Forgot your My.SSS user ID or password?
 Here are the steps to retrieving your account and changing your password.

 If you can’t access the email registered with your My.SSS account, you can request for an account reset by sending an email to firstname.lastname@example.org or by visiting an SSS branch.

-If you own a Unified Multi-Purpose ID (UMID) then you have a CRN or Common Reference Number.
+If you own a UMID card, then you have a CRN or Common Reference Number.
 You can find this number on the upper right portion of your UMID card.
 Your CRN links the ID numbers of SSS, GSIS, Pag-IBIG, and PhilHealth.